MicrosoftDocs/fabric-docs/docs/real-time-analytics/power-bi-data-connector.md

   - ignite-2023
 ms.date: 09/28/2023
 ---
-# Connect KQL Database as a data source in Power BI Desktop
+# Connect KQL Database to Power BI Desktop

 In this article, you learn how to connect your KQL database as a data source to Power BI Desktop.
 Once connected, you can use multiple tables to build your Power BI reports.